WHY NORTHERN GHANA?

 Human Trafficking In Ghana

-The Ghanaian government acknowledges that human trafficking exists throughout the country.
+The Ghanaian government acknowledges that human trafficking exists throughout the country but why choose northern Ghana for our pilot?
 The National Plan of Action for the Elimination of Human Trafficking in Ghana, prepared by the Ministry of Gender, Children and Special Protection is now in its second iteration.
 The plan follows the United Nations Office on Drugs and Crime 4Ps protocol: Prevention of trafficking, Protection of victims and survivors, Prosecution of traffickers, and Partnerships for a strengthened response.
 The three Prevention objectives of the National Plan are aimed at human trafficking education and awareness activities. activities.

 According to the US State Department’s 2023 Trafficking in Persons Report, Ghana is a Tier 2 country, showing some progress since 2018 but still not meeting minimum anti-trafficking standards.
 Reports from IOM and UNICEF highlight prevalent adult and child sex trafficking issues, with typical adult victims being young women with limited education and children.
 Young girls aged 14-17 face especially significant risks across the country.
 ECPAT and UNICEF consider Ghana to be a major destination for sex tourism.